ofuchia/threads/README.md

 ---

-## Token Identifier (20 points)
+## Token Identifier
-Write a program that accepts an unspecifed number of tokens (strings of characters) of unspecifed length on the command line.
+A program that accepts an unspecifed number of tokens (strings of characters) of unspecifed length on the command line.
 The main() function in this program will create four threads each running separate thread functions (uppercase, lowercase, number, and other).
 The threads should take turns printing their respective tokens supplied on the command line.
 The uppercase thread should print all tokens that start with an uppercase letter.
 The lowercase thread should print all tokens that start with a lowercase letter.
 The number thread should print out all tokens that are positive or negative integers.
 The other thread should print out other remaining tokens.
 Note that the main thread will output nothing - the output will be performed by the threads that `main()` creates.
 The output order of tokens/words must be the same as the input order on the command line.Your program should work for any phrase of any reasonable length, not just the one given in the example.
 Here is an example:
 ```text
 --@lovelace:OS-threadfun2$ ./tokenid TCU Mens basketball overall standings is (18) wins !and!
 9 losses.
 42 - -42 = +84 -34a
 UPPER:  TCU